Horacio Quiroga: Early career

-To Chaco and back to Buenos Aires

-In June of that year Quiroga, already an experienced photographer, accompanied Leopoldo Lugones on an expedition, funded by the Argentine Ministry of Education, in which the famous Argentine poet planned to investigate some ruins of Jesuit missions in the province of Misiones.
-The jungle of Misiones left a profound impression on Quiroga that marked his life forever: he spent six months and the last of his inheritance (seven thousand pesos) on some land for cotton in Chaco province, located seven kilometers from Resistencia, next to the Saladito River.
+In June of that year Quiroga, already an experienced photographer, accompanied Leopoldo Lugones on an expedition, funded by the Argentine Ministry of Education, in which the famous Argentine poet planned to investigate some ruins of Jesuit missions in the Misiones Province.
+The jungle of Misiones left a profound impression on Quiroga that marked his life forever: he spent six months and the last of his inheritance (seven thousand pesos) on some land for cotton in Chaco Province, located seven kilometers from Resistencia, next to the Saladito River.
 The project failed, due to problems with his aboriginal workers, but Quiroga's life was enriched by experiencing life as a countryman for the first time.
 His narrative benefited from his new knowledge of country people and rural culture; this permanently changed his style.

 Upon returning to Buenos Aires after his failed experience in the Chaco, Quiroga embraced the short story with passion and energy.
 In 1904 he published a book of stories called The Crime of Another, which was heavily influenced by the style of Edgar Allan Poe.
 Quiroga did not mind these early comparisons with Poe, and until the end of his life, he would often say that Poe was his first and principal teacher.

 Quiroga worked for the next two years on a multitude of stories, many were about rural terror, but others were delightful stories for children.
 During this time he wrote the magnificent horror story, "The Feather Pillow".
 It was published in 1917 by a famous magazine in Argentina, Caras y Caretas ("Faces and Masks"), which went on to publish eight of his other stories that year.
 Shortly after it was published, Quiroga became famous and his writings were eagerly sought by thousands of readers.

-Love and the jungle
+First marriage

 In 1906 Quiroga decided to return to his beloved jungle.
 Taking advantage of the fact that the government wanted the land to be used, Quiroga bought a farm (with Vincent Gozalbo) of 185 ha in the province of Misiones, on the banks of the Upper Parana, and began making preparations, while teaching Castilian and Literature nearby.
 He moved in during the winter of 1908.